jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 Unit tests and Integration tests will be added:

 - Unit Tests
-    - For both CRDs (AppGroup and NetworkTopology) concerning the controllers and respective informers.
+    - For both CRs (AppGroup and NetworkTopology) concerning the controllers and respective informers.
-    - For the three plugins: `TopologicalSort`, `NodeNetworkCostFit` and `NetworkMinCost`.
+    - For the two plugins: `TopologicalSort` and `NetworkOverhead`.
 - Integration Tests
     - Default configurations (plugins enabled / disabled).
     - Impact of all plugins in the scheduling flow (performance, resource usage).
-    - Impact of both CRDs (AppGroup and NetworkTopology).
+    - Impact of both CRs (AppGroup and NetworkTopology).
 - End-to-end tests
     - Comprehensive E2E testing would graduate the framework from Alpha to Beta.